 Temporary contract Jodie Gardiner - who is the daughter of Sarah Gardiner (Business Manager).
-The academy paid £597 (2016: £nil) for work carried out as a Librarian Assistant, there were no amounts outstanding at 31 August 2017 (2016: £nil).
+The appointment was made in open competition and Sarah Gardiner was not involved in the decision making process regarding appointment.
+Jodie was paid within the normal payscale for her role and received no special treatment as a result of her relationship to the School Business Manager.
+There were no amounts outstanding at 31 August 2018 (2017: £nil).